Prohelion/Profinity_V2_Early_Adopter_Release/README.md

 - Advanced device management
 - Role-based access control and security (V2 only)
 - Advanced data logging and integration options

+## Example Profinity Extensions

+A set of example applications is included to help you get started with Profinity V2.
+These cover web, mobile, and data science use cases, demonstrating how to integrate with the Profinity API for real-time monitoring, data analysis, and custom solutions.

+Example apps include a battery charging station web app, a cross-platform vehicle dashboard mobile app, and data science scripts for Matlab and Python.

+There is also a range of example scripts provided to get you started with Profinity scripting.

 ## Documentation